openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 * Make the names of elements such as course sections, subsections, units, components, and discussion topics descriptive and easy to skim by putting the important information first in the name.
   These names are used in navigation menus, page headings, and section headings and are signposts that help learners navigate your course and read course content.
-  “Front-loading” menus and headings particularly helps screen reader users, who can more quickly assess the relevance of a link or heading.
+  "Front-loading" menus and headings particularly helps screen reader users, who can more quickly assess the relevance of a link or heading.

 * When creating written learning resources, break text into sections by using HTML elements, such as headings, paragraphs, and lists.
   Long blocks of unbroken text are a barrier to most readers.
 Segmented content is more inviting and is easier to navigate and search.
   See :ref:`Best Practices for HTML Markup` for guidance on creating accessible HTML.

 * Avoid jargon.
 If unfamiliar words or phrases are relevant to the subject, explain them when they are first used, and include a glossary with your course materials.
-  When using an abbreviation or acronym, write out the phrase the first time it appears: for example, “National Aeronautics and Space Administration (NASA).”
+  When using an abbreviation or acronym, write out the phrase the first time it appears: for example, "National Aeronautics and Space Administration (NASA)."

-* Use link text that clearly explains the link destination (for example, “Review the Course Syllabus”).
+* Use link text that clearly explains the link destination (for example, "Review the Course Syllabus").
-  Avoid using constructs like “You can review the Course Syllabus here.”
-For links that point to documents rather than web pages, include the document type in the link (e.g., “Course Syllabus (PDF)”).
+  Avoid using constructs like "You can review the Course Syllabus here."
+For links that point to documents rather than web pages, include the document type in the link (for example, "Course Syllabus (PDF)").

 **Resources**